David Nolan

 David Nolan (b.1966)

-The Irish portraitist and landscape artist David Nolan exemplifies much of the European or 'cosmopolitan' tradition in Irish art, but without for a moment forsaking his native country.
-His art is inspired as much by the iconic figures of Irish history, as it is shaped by the Impressionism, colours and light of France.
+The Irish portraitist David Nolan exemplifies much of the European or 'cosmopolitan' tradition in Irish art, but without for a moment forsaking his native country.
+His art is inspired as much by the iconic figures of Irish history, as it is shaped by the colours and light of France.
 Exceptionally gifted in still life and landscape painting, as well as portraiture, many of his works are an object lesson in the use of particular shades of colour in order to capture the mood or moment of the subject.
 More Manet than Monet in his traditional (one might even say classical) approach to composition, his use of black pigment and his preference for representational and figurative work, his modern touch makes him a true 'contemporary Impressionist.'
-One of the leading exponents of representational painting in Ireland, he is currently working on a series of ‘Living Irish Portraits’, depicting a variety of major Irish personalities.
+He was recently awarded the much-coveted Icons of Ireland commission – a collection of portraits of iconic figures who have shaped and defined contemporary Ireland.
+His latest high-profile project is a specially commissioned portrait of US President Barack Obama.
+The portrait is due to be presented to Mr Obama later this year.
+(For other modernists based in Ireland, see: Contemporary Irish Artists.
+For the world's best, see: Top Contemporary Artists.)

 Portrait ofReverend Ian Paisley.